 William Greider’s 1987 opus, Secrets of the Temple, is a remarkable investigation of the Federal Reserve which covers a lot of ground.
-It is an essential document of the modern history of the Federal Reserve which takes us to the inside of the Fed under Paul Volcker.
-It is a summary of the events, people and ideas which shaped the creation of the Federal Reserve.
+It is an essential document of the modern history of the Federal Reserve which takes us inside the Fed under the leadership of Paul Volcker.
+It is a fairly extensive summary of the events, people and ideas which shaped the creation of the Federal Reserve.
 It is also an occasionally muddled and partisan analysis of the effects of central banking on the economy.
 Greider weaves all of these threads together to form a grand narrative which reaches back to the Middle Ages up to the heights of the Reagan administration.
 Perhaps most importantly, he exposes the policy actions and interventions which drive the boom-bust business cycles largely perceived as “capitalism”.

 Greider reveals the impact of an institution which sits squarely at the center of American finance and politics whose power and primacy goes mostly unchallenged.
 Though Greider is no libertarian, his book validates libertarian arguments by uncovering several absurdities and deceptions in central banking and fiat currency.
 The deformations of central banking aren’t limited to the perverse incentives it breeds in the economy.
 Both parties have capitulated to the cult of monetary policy.
 The effects of regulatory capture within the Fed and its subsequent failure to regulate the banking industry it oversees are additional problems brought to light.
 He also exposes the illusion of an institution allegedly immune to partisan politics and pressure.
 Not only does the Fed fail at achieving its stated aims, but it aids and abets the banking cartel which owns it.
 Rather than mitigating the shocks of the business cycle, it exacerbates moral hazard and amplifies risk.
 It incentivizes speculation, misallocation and overconsumption.
 It destroys price discovery and capital formation, fuels the warfare/welfare state which feeds from it and aggrandizes the power of the State at the expense of the average citizen.